pirafrank/Jekyll-Blue/README.md

 All features of Jekyll-Now (credits to its author and its contributors), plus:

+- All features without using plugins: 100% compatible with GitHub hosting!
 - Completely redesigned home page
 - Full-width navbar
 - Website search